b-irungu/KING-COUNTY-HOUSE-SALES-PROJECT/README.md

 From these analysis the following conclusions were drawn

 * Based on the coeeficients, the most important variables in predicting the price of houses are the grade and the waterfront of the property.
-Condition, number of bedrooms and bathrooms also have a significant positive impact on the price.
+* Condition, number of bedrooms and bathrooms also have a significant positive impact on the price.
 * The Number of floors in a house seems to have a negative impact on the price of the house. the more the number of floors the less the price of the houseF

+**BUSINESS RECCOMMENDATIONS**

+* The real estate investor should focus on properties with higher grades and those located on waterfronts as they have the highest coefficients and therefore, will likely have a higher resale value.
+* Properties with a good condition, higher number of bedrooms and bathrooms are also likely to have a positive impact on the price.
+* The number of floors in a house seems to have a negative impact on the price of the house, so the investor should be cautious when considering multi-story properties.
+* The investor consider the interaction between variables when making investment decisions.
+For example, a waterfront property with a high grade and good condition may have a higher resale value than a waterfront property with a low grade and poor condition.